Preventive Dentist Brisbane | Maintain Your Dental Health

 “Each of our daily routines involves preventive dental strategies, like brushing and flossing.
-These help manage and prevent dental decay, and form the cornerstone to a healthy smile.
+These strategies help manage and prevent dental decay and form the cornerstone to a healthy smile.
 A check-up with a dental professional every 6 months ensures that your routine is still effective, and your oral health is maintained,” says Dr David Tuffley.

 Your dentist can assess the health of our entire mouth, not just the bits that we notice in the mirror.
 A mixture of traditional techniques, such as direct assessment, and modern technology like CBCT X-Rays, can pick up many of the early warning signs that indicate potential dental problems.

 Preventive dentistry aims to prevent, diagnose, and manage a range of dental issues, such as –

 - Dental Decay

 - Plaque & Calculus Build-up